inventid/rfid-reader2keyboard/README.md

 Generally, just don't.
 These cables may have all kind of issues.
-Especially USB readers are really vulnerable for this, since they need sufficient power to create a field where the RFID tag can operate in.
+Especially USB RFID readers are really vulnerable for this, since they need sufficient power to create a field where the RFID tag can operate in.
-In you want to use an extension cable, please use a powered USB hub.
+In you want to use an extension cable, use a powered USB hub.
-These ensure that the voltage on high enough for the reader to function.
+These ensure that the voltage is high enough for the reader to function.

 ## Releases